Sunnyside High School (Tucson, Arizona)

 Sunnyside High School, opened in 1955, is home to two thousand students located on the south side of Tucson, Arizona.
 Sunnyside offers a variety of extracurricular programs, advanced placement courses, and specialized career and technical training programs.
 It is a part of the Sunnyside Unified School District.

 History

 Sunnyside High School opened in 1955 with 9th and 10th grade classes.

 The original mascot logo for Sunnyside used a variation of Arizona State University's Sparky mascot.
 The school was forced to change after the university learned of this use when Sunnyside played a championship game at ASU's Sun Devil Stadium.

-Campus

-Sunnyside High School is located on the south side of Tucson, Arizona.

-Curriculum

-There is a widespread of curriculum that is offered at Sunnyside High School.

-Departments of Instruction

-Sunnyside High School offers these courses either for class credits, or elective credit: